 Both my children have egg allergies and cannot tolerate baked egg, yet I have allowed them to have the flu nasal spray for the past four years and will do so again this year.

-Here’s why: The flu vaccine is considered safe for egg allergy.
+Here’s why: The flu nasal spray is considered safe for egg allergy.

 How do you know the flu nasal spray is safe for egg allergy?